Dak Prescott

 Intended to serve as a backup in his rookie season, Prescott became the Cowboys' starting quarterback after starter Tony Romo was injured in the preseason.
-He went on to lead the Cowboys to the top seed of the National Football Conference (NFC) and set several rookie quarterback records, earning him Offensive Rookie of the Year.
-Prescott has since led the Cowboys to two additional division titles and made two Pro Bowl appearances.
-In 2022, he won the Walter Payton NFL Man of the Year award.
+He went on to lead the Cowboys to the conference top seed and set several rookie quarterback records, earning him Offensive Rookie of the Year.
+Prescott has led the Cowboys to a total of four division titles and made three Pro Bowl appearances.

-Early years
+Early life

-Dak is the youngest of Nathaniel and Peggy Prescott's three children.
-While she worked as a manager of a truck stop, Prescott attended Haughton High School in Haughton, Louisiana, where he played football for the Buccaneers.
+Prescott was born in Sulphur, Louisiana, the youngest of three sons to Nathaniel and Peggy Prescott.
+Prescott's parents divorced when he was in elementary school and he was raised by his mother who worked as a manager of a truck stop.
+Prescott attended Haughton High School in Haughton, Louisiana, where he played football for the Buccaneers.
 As a senior, he completed 159 of 258 passes for 2,860 yards and 39 touchdowns.
 He also rushed for 951 yards on 90 attempts with 17 touchdowns, and led Haughton to become 2010 District 1-AAAA Champions.
-Peggy had colon cancer and died on November 3, 2013.
 A three-star recruit, Prescott accepted a scholarship from Mississippi State over offers from Louisiana Tech, LSU, Memphis, Nicholls State, North Texas, and TCU.